Diana K. Milevska

 STORM CHASING IN THE GREAT PLAINS

-Storm chasing allowed me to pick my camera up again and capture stunning landscapes, the beauty of the Great Plains, and nature in its most powerful states.
+Storm chasing reignited my passion for photography and allowed me to capture stunning landscapes, the beauty of the Great Plains, and nature at its most powerful.
 From clouds and thunderstorms, to lightning and tornadoes, I’ve seen and captured it all.
-In 2010, I achieved my highest accolade: becoming one of twelve chosen photographers featured in Sony’s DSLR Calendar Photography Contest.
-Since then, I haven’t stopped chasing or taking photos of nature’s fury.
-I also became a certified storm spotter and received my Associates of Science in Meteorology in 2016.
+My love for photography paid off when I became one of twelve chosen photographers featured in Sony’s DSLR Calendar Photography Contest in 2010.

 It has to do with weather.